osrf/gazebo_design/physics_params/physics_params.md

 This proposal doesn't contain significant architecture changes, but rather, mainly interface changes.

+What about a generic parameter map in PhysicsEngine?

 ### Interfaces

 The primary data structure for storing parameters will